rh8991/portfolio/content/en/posts/safe-lock-project/index.md

 ## Project Overview

 This pre-capstone project focused on designing and implementing a digital safe mechanism using **only discrete logic components**, without any microcontrollers or programmable devices.
-The system’s goal: to verify a three-digit code, signal successful or failed attempts, automatically lock after a set duration, and enforce security rules such as a buzzer alarm after repeated failed entries.
+The system’s main goal was fourfold;  to verify a three-digit code signal successful or failed attempts, automatically lock after a set duration, and enforce security rules such as a buzzer alarm after repeated failed entries.

 To keep the design both simple and elegant, we worked under three major constraints: